 Karen has lived in Lovettsville since 2000.
 She recently retired after 23 years with the National Wildlife Federation.
 She began her career working for a series of Congress members doing casework and legislative research.
 She moved into the consulting arena working for branches of the military doing IT systems analysis.
 Karen has managed to grow vegetables & flowers on the rooftop of her apartment on Capitol Hill, various townhouse backyards, and community gardens.
 She loves to shop farmers’ markets and find new ways to cook whatever she finds.

 Ellis Burruss, Vice-Chair

 Ellis graduated from the University of MD with a B.A. in English (and a minor in organic chemistry).
-He has lived in Brunswick for the past 34 years.
-He actively participates in Brunswick Main Street and Community Garden activities.
-He is currently on the Brunswick City Council and an active proponent of the Lovettsville/Brunswick Potomac Partnership.
-He is also currently serving on the board of directors of the Greater Brunswick Area Chamber of Commerce.
-He has been shopping at the Common Market in Frederick for over thirty years.
+He has lived in Brunswick for the past 38 years.
+He is the treasurer of the Greater Brunswick Area Chamber of Commerce (GBACC) and actively participates in Brunswick Main Street activities.
+He has been shopping at the Common Market in Frederick for nearly forty years.

 Jenny Carpineta, Secretary